gabrielPeart/UnitKit/Readme.markdown

 Unit conversion respects the category of the unit.
 Conversion between two different unit categories will result in compilation error.

-In other works, length can be converted into length, area into area, and so on.
+In other words, length can be converted into length, area into area, and so on.

 ```swift
 let twoYards = Quantity(2, unit: Length.yard)